 So naturally this leads to one of the biggest differences between leopard and cheetah.
 Where you will find them…

-As a broad rule (very broad), if the terrain is ideal for cheetah, then it is not ideal for leopard and vice versa.
-So, if a game reserve is boasting about its great leopard sightings, don’t expect to see too many cheetahs there as well.
+As a (very) broad rule, if the terrain is ideal for cheetah, then it is not great for leopard and vice versa.
+So, if a game reserve is boasting about its great leopard sightings, don’t expect to see too many cheetah there as well.

-Leopards like rocky outcrops and wooded terrain with lots of bush which they can use as cover as they approach.
+Leopards like rocky outcrops and wooded terrain which they can use as cover as they approach.
 Cheetahs are happiest on the open savanna plains.
+Dense forests or heavily-wooded areas cramp their style, quite literally.
+If there’s enough room to run, the cheetah is happy.

-Naturally the larger game reserves such as the Kruger National Park, the Serengeti, the Masai Mara will have a range of terrain and so both leopard and cheetah can be found there, though usually, but not always in different parts of the park.
+Naturally, the larger game reserves such as the Kruger National Park, the Serengeti, the Masai Mara will have a range of terrain and so both leopard and cheetah can be found there, though usually, but not always in distinct parts of the park.

 Best Places to See Cheetah in Southern Africa